We suggest taking two or three days to enjoy this drive, stopping overnight at Port Macquarie or Crowdy Bay National Park.

-Nambucca Heads is a quiet coastal town scattered over a snaking headland interlaced with estuaries and the best place to view it is from Captain Cook Lookout.
+Nambucca Heads is a quiet coastal town scattered over a snaking headland interlaced with estuaries.
+The best place to view it from is Captain Cook Lookout.
 It has one of the coast’s prettiest foreshores with boardwalks so walkers can enjoy it.

 Nambucca Heads.
 Photo: Alena.Rose via IG